 Your workouts are beginning to peak in intensity, so your meal plan needs some modification.
 To increase your glycogen stores, you'll need a bit more carbs for keeping this energy source at optimal levels.
 During moderate to high level exercise, you are burning between 500 to 1,000 calories per hour and your body typically only stores about two hours worth of carbohydrates.
 Most likely, you will need to replenish before your workout is over.
 This is where healthy snacking comes into play to keep your body fueled for the rigorous training.

 Since you're training twice a day at this point, you'll also want good recovery nutrition to give your body a chance to repair.
-It is especially important to consume adequate carbohydrate and protein after hard training to improve your recovery, as well as sodium and fluid and to maintain proper blood sugar levels.
-A quick and easy recovery meal is our Nutriboost shake that has all of the minerals and nutrients your body needs to adequately repair and heal for the next training session.
+It is especially important to consume adequate carbohydrates and protein after a hard training to improve your recovery, as well as sodium and fluid and to maintain proper blood sugar levels.
+A quick and easy recovery meal is our NutriBoost shake that has all of the minerals and nutrients your body needs to adequately repair and heal for the next training session.
 Since there's more stress on your body than normal, your immune system is on overload.
-To help boost your immune system, add some berries that are full of cold-fighting antioxidants to your Nutriboost shake and don't let a last minute case of the sniffles derail your training plan.
+To help boost your immune system, add some berries that are full of cold-fighting antioxidants to your Nutriboost shake and don't let a last-minute case of the sniffles derail your training plan.

 1 Week Before the Event: